 Hammonton is a somewhat small town located in the state of New Jersey.
 With a population of 14,618 people and six constituent neighborhoods, Hammonton is the 133rd largest community in New Jersey.

-Overall, Hammonton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Hammonton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The most common language spoken in Hammonton is English.
 Other important languages spoken here include Spanish and Italian.